 In the course of the blog series, you will learn about the following concepts:

 - Django Forms – Once you’re done with the data models, you want to allow the users to post topics for discussions and add comments.
-We help you exploit Django forms to customise the way you want the forum to get data, and that securely.
+We help you exploit Django forms to customize the way you want the forum to get data, and that securely.
 You will also learn about ModelForms and how they ease up your work by saving the result into models.